How to Have More Energy & Feel Amazing

 Possibly adrenal fatigue, leaky gut syndrome, a thyroid disorder, or something else.
 I would suggest you seek the help of a professional.

-I would recommend the thyroid test, vitamin d test, or metabolism test.
+I would recommend the thyroid test, vitamin D test, or metabolism test.